 Leamington Spa, Warwickshire, UK

-Our next conference is taking place at the beautiful Woodland Grange in Leamington Spa, Warwickshire.
+Our 2018 conference took place at the beautiful Woodland Grange in Leamington Spa, Warwickshire.

 Its theme, suggested by our chairman Declan Lyons, couldn’t be more pertinent with the tumultuous state of affairs we see all around us and the ever-increasing numbers of people suffering from mental health problems.

 Living with uncertainty